gustavogss/gustavogss/README.md

 ## I'm Gustavo Souza
 - I live in :brazil:, in the city of João Pessoa-PB :sunrise: :sunglasses:
 - I work as a freelancer in mobile web application development :computer: :iphone:
-- I've always been very curious since I was a kid.
-I love learning new technologies, programming, solving problems and building solutions :heart:
+- I love learning new technologies, programming, solving problems and building solutions :heart:

  ### Connect with me:
  <div align="left">